Robot-Theater-Electronics/francesca/music_files/README.md

-# You can put your .wav music files here
+# You can put your .wav music files inside this directory.
 ## But to be able to have the alarm clocks play them it is important to upload them to the alarm clocks.
 You can do that as follows:

-### in the terminal, naviagte to this directory (make sure you write your correct path to the folder):
+### In the terminal, naviagte to this directory (make sure you write your correct path to the folder):

 `cd /your/path/francesca/music_files`